splanck/vtop/README.md

 The `-a`/`--cmdline` flag shows the full command line instead of the short command name.
 Use `-i`/`--hide-idle` to start with idle processes hidden.
+Use `-H`/`--threads` to show individual threads instead of processes.
 Use `--irix` to display CPU usage relative to a single CPU.

 Use `-u USER` or `-U USER` to show only processes owned by `USER`.